 - Reports directly to the Farm Manager

-- Will be expected to work with and guide daily scheduled volunteer animal care assistants (as they are available) through their assigned tasks
+- Will be expected to work with and guide volunteer animal care assistants through their assigned tasks

 - Chore shift hours are consistent with natural animal feeding times throughout the year (to start as close to sunrise for morning chores and to finish by sunset for evening chores).

-- Morning chores should not start later than 8:00am (regardless of the time of year).
+- Morning chores start no later than 8:00am

 - Evening chores start 1.5-2 hours before sunset and animals should be shut in for the night as close to natural sundown (on good weather days) as possible.